claycoleman/github-writer/README.md

+The goal of this fork is to yield a FB-esque preview of my markdown on the right as I type.
+Fingers crossed I can pull it off!

 ## GitHub WYSIWYG Rich-Text Editor

 GitHub Writer is a WYSIWYG rich-text editor for GitHub.
 The extension is available when creating or commenting on issues, reviews, pull requests, and wikis.